Krishnacoder24/nyayai/README.md

 machine needs the remote pointed at wherever you actually keep the DVC storage first (`dvc remote modify local url <path>`).

-**right now `model/checkpoint.dvc` points at an empty directory (0 files)**
-- no fine-tuning run has happened yet (see "training the model" above), so there's nothing real for `dvc pull` to fetch there today. this will start meaning something once `train/train.py` actually gets run and the checkpoint gets added/pushed.
+**`model/checkpoint/` now has a real trained checkpoint in it** (see "training the model" above) - make sure it's been `dvc add`ed and pushed (the exact commands are just below) so `dvc pull` on any other machine actually fetches something real instead of an empty directory.

 **On a fresh clone:**
 ```bash